eclipse/repairnator/doc/repairnator-config.md

 Its default value is `both`.

-#### BEARS_DELIMITER=1 # When set to 1, the scanner writes different files for the different kind of statuses.
+#### BEARS_DELIMITER=1 # When set to 1, the scanner writes different files for the different kinds of statuses.

 This attribute is a switch.

-If switched on (set to 1), the scanner will write a different file for each kind of pair it has been detected (failing passing or passing passing).
+If switched on (set to 1), the scanner will write a different file for each kind of pair that has been detected (failing passing or passing passing).
-This allow to treat them differently afterwards.
+This allows to treat them differently afterwards.

 Its default value is `1` (on).